redpanda-data/connect/docs/processors/README.md

 ### WARNING

-The batch processor should *always* be positioned within the `input` section - ideally before any other processor - in order to avoid unexpected acknowledgment behaviour and message ordering.
+In order to preserve transaction-based delivery guarantees the batch processor should *always* be positioned within the `input` section, ideally before any other processor.
+Alternatively, if you do not need strict delivery guarantees it is best to use a [memory buffer](../buffers/README.md#memory) with a batch policy.

 For more information about batching in Benthos please check out [this document](../batching.md).